 General pathway guidelines:

-- ITE: G1 results accepted for 3-year Higher Nitec courses
+- ITE: G1 results accepted for Higher Nitec courses

 How to Support Your Child Under Full SBB